xizon/uix-portfolio/README.md

 ###How to use?

 1.After activating your theme, you can see a prompt pointed out as absolutely critical.
-Go to "Appearance -> Install Plugins".
+Go to **"Appearance -> Install Plugins"**.
 Or, upload the plugin to wordpress, Activate it.
 (Access the path (/wp-content/plugins/) And upload files there.)

 ![](https://github.com/xizon/Uix-Portfolio/blob/master/helper/img/plug.jpg)

-2.Please check if you have the 10 template files 'uix-portfolio-style.css', 'uix-portfolio-script.js', 'uix-portfolio.php', 'taxonomy-uix_portfolio_category.php', 'single-uix-portfolio.php', 'content_uix_portfolio-video.php', 'content_uix_portfolio-gallery.php', 'content_uix_portfolio.php', 'partials-uix_portfolio_catgory_filterable.php' and 'partials-uix_portfolio_catgory_standard.php' in your templates directory.
-If you can't find these files, then just copy them from the directory '/wp-content/plugins/uix-portfolio/theme_templates/' to your templates directory.
+2.Please check if you have the **10** template files `uix-portfolio-style.css`, `uix-portfolio-script.js`, `uix-portfolio.php`, `taxonomy-uix_portfolio_category.php`, `single-uix-portfolio.php`, `content_uix_portfolio-video.php`, `content_uix_portfolio-gallery.php`, `content_uix_portfolio.php`, `partials-uix_portfolio_catgory_filterable.php` and `partials-uix_portfolio_catgory_standard.php` in your templates directory.
+If you can't find these files, then just copy them from the directory **"/wp-content/plugins/uix-portfolio/theme_templates/"** to your templates directory.

 ![](https://github.com/xizon/Uix-Portfolio/blob/master/helper/img/temp.jpg)

 3.Create a new WordPress file or edit an existing one.
-Just make sure to select this new created template file as the "Template" for this page from the "Attributes" section.
-Save the page and hit "Preview" to see how it looks. ( You should specify the template name, in this case I used "Uix Portfolio".
+Just make sure to select this new created template file as the **"Template"** for this page from the **"Attributes"** section.
+Save the page and hit **"Preview"** to see how it looks. ( You should specify the template name, in this case I used `Uix Portfolio`.
 The "Template Name: Uix Portfolio" tells WordPress that this will be a custom page template. )

 ![](https://github.com/xizon/Uix-Portfolio/blob/master/helper/img/menu.jpg)